Introduction

 How does CSAT differ from NPS?

-While both measure customer sentiment, CSAT is focused on short-term satisfaction with a specific transaction or interaction, whereas NPS (Net Promoter Score) measures long-term loyalty and the customer’s willingness to recommend your brand to others.
-CSAT tells you how they feel today; NPS tells you how they feel about your brand's future.
+While both measure customer sentiment, CSAT is focused on short-term satisfaction with a specific transaction, whereas NPS (Net Promoter Score) measures long-term loyalty and the customer’s willingness to recommend your brand.

 What is the best way to improve a low CSAT score?

-The most effective way is to listen to the qualitative feedback provided in your surveys.
 Identify recurring pain points—such as slow shipping or poor product descriptions—and address them directly.
-Additionally, implementing social proof and a loyalty system can help manage expectations and make customers feel more valued.
+Use qualitative feedback to find the "why" behind the number and implement a loyalty system to make customers feel valued.

 Is a 100% CSAT score realistic?

-Achieving a 100% score is extremely difficult and rare for any business of significant size.
-There will always be factors outside of your control, such as shipping delays from third-party carriers or personal customer preferences.
-Aiming for the 80% to 90% range is a more realistic and healthy goal for most e-commerce brands.
+Achieving a 100% score is extremely rare for any business of size.
+There will always be factors outside of your control, such as third-party shipping delays.
+Aiming for the 80% to 90% range is a more realistic and healthy goal.

 Should I reward customers for completing a satisfaction survey?

-Yes, incentivizing feedback is a great way to increase your response rate and gather more data.
-By offering a small amount of loyalty points through your retention suite, you encourage the "silent majority" to speak up, giving you a more balanced and accurate view of your overall customer satisfaction levels.
+Yes, incentivizing feedback is a great way to increase your response rate.
+By offering loyalty points, you encourage the "silent majority" to speak up, giving you a more balanced view of your overall satisfaction levels.